 My favourite part is from 1:10 to 1:30 when Merz tries to say “for example, Bündnerfleisch” which is a delicious type of dried meat produced in eastern Switzerland.
 (It goes perfectly with raclette and a nice white Swiss wine.)

-So what should you do if you find yourself in a similar situation?
+So what should you do if you find yourself laughing when you don’t want to?
 There are a couple of things you can try, though none of them is guaranteed to work:

 - Take a deep breath.